CampingCare/n8n-node/README.md

 ### Install in n8n

+Option A — via UI (recommended):
+1. In n8n: Settings > Community Nodes > Install
+2. Search for or paste the package name: `n8n-nodes-campingcare-custom-nodes`
+3. Confirm and restart n8n

+Option B — via CLI:
 1. Stop your n8n instance
 2. Install the package: `npm install n8n-nodes-campingcare-custom-nodes`
-3. Restart n8n
+3. Start n8n again
-4. The nodes will appear in the nodes panel
+4. The nodes will appear in the panel

 ## Configuration